 Large Cap Stocks: Stocks of companies with a large market capitalization.
-Large caps tend to be well-established companies, so their stocks typically entail less risk than smaller caps, but large-caps also offer less potential for dramatic growth.
+Large caps tend to be wellestablished companies, so their stocks typically entail less risk than smaller cap stocks, but large caps also offer less potential for dramatic growth.

 Lifecycle Fund: A fund designed to provide varying degrees of long-term appreciation and capital preservation based on an investor's age or target retirement date through a mix of asset classes.
 The mix changes over time to become less focused on growth and more focused on income.
 Also known as "retirement date", "target date retirement" or "age-based" funds.